lilianricaud/patterning-complexity/english/step-by-step_adaptation.md

 # STEP BY STEP ADAPTATION

-Alexander and agile method emphasize the importance of step by step adaptation to make sure we match the reality of what is at a certain mmoment and avoid costly design mistake.
+Alexander and agile method emphasize the importance of step by step adaptation to make sure we match the reality of what is at a certain moment and avoid costly design mistake.

+STRUCTURE-PRESERVING TRANSFORMATION

 Permaculture is starting to become _explicitely_ aware of the importance of step by step adaptation.